- Truck and car crash near Ngatea

 Ryan Wood has been a writer for most of his life.
 He joined Sun Media in 2016 and writes principally for SunLive, as well as contributing articles to The Weekend Sun.
 Politics, local government, New Zealand history, and arts & culture are all areas of particular interest to him.
 He has Bachelor of Arts with Honours (History, First Class) and Master of Arts (English, First Class Honours) degrees from the University of Waikato.

-Sharnae Hope has recently joined the SunMedia team.
-As a migrant from the ‘Tron’ she is making sure to take lots of photos of the beautiful beaches and views that Bay of Plenty has to offer.
+Sharnae Hope joined the SunMedia team as a migrant from the ‘Tron’ she is making sure to take lots of photos of the beautiful beaches and views that Bay of Plenty has to offer.
 In 2016 she graduated from the Waikato Institute of Technology (Wintec) with a Bachelors of Communication and a National Diploma in Journalism.
 In Sharnae’s spare time she likes to go on road trips, spend time with her friends, family and pets, and have her nose in a good Sci-fi/fantasy book.

 Brian Rogers Director of SunMedia Ltd.

 Sun Media editor and director Brian Rogers enjoys a life on the water at the weekends and in any spare time he can find.
 Brian is a harbour warden and member of Tauranga Yacht and Powerboat Club.